Santa, Ilocos Sur: American colonial period

 The guerrilla activities of Gen. Manuel Tinio dominated the Philippine–American War in Ilocos.
-The civil government of Ilocos Sur began to function in 1899 with Don Mena Crisologo, the former Ilocos Sur delegate to the Malolos Congress, as the first Civil Governor.
+The civil government of Ilocos Sur began to function in 1899 with Don Mena Crisólogo, the former Ilocos Sur delegate to the Malolos Congress, as the first Civil Governor.

 World War II and thereafter

-On December 19, 1941, the Imperial Japanese Army landed in Santa.
+On December 19, 1941, the Imperial Japanese Army landed in Santa as part of their occupation of the Philippines.
 The people fled to the mountains where they suffered from privations, hunger and diseases.
-The Japanese soldiers held a garrison at the south of Quirino Bridge and massacred 70 civilians in Barrio Rizal on January 26, 1945.
+The invading Japanese soldiers held a garrison at the south of Quirino Bridge and massacred 70 civilians in Barrio Rizal on January 26, 1945.

 In 1945, Filipino forces of the 121st Infantry Regiment, Philippine Commonwealth Army, USAFIP-NL liberated the town and defeated the Japanese Imperial forces at the end of World War II.
-On the resumption of the Commonwealth Government, Pres.
-Sergio Osmeña appointed Sixto Brillantes after being elected as assemblyman of the second district of Ilocos Sur.
+Upon the return of the Commonwealth Government, President Sergio Osmeña appointed Sixto Brillantes after being elected as assemblyman of the second district of Ilocos Sur.